Skip to content

 Comprehension

-• While students are still developing word reading skills, teachers focus on language comprehension (listening, discussion, understanding meaning).
+• While children are still developing Word Reading skills, teachers focus on Language Comprehension (listening, discussion, understanding meaning, building vocabulary).

-• Once students have mastered word reading, comprehension instruction shifts to reading comprehension, where the student works on their understanding of the text from reading it themselves.
+• Once children have mastered Word Reading, comprehension instruction shifts to Reading Comprehension, where the children works on their understanding of the text from reading it themselves.

 Fluency

-Fluency is something practiced throughout word reading units, but intentional fluency instruction only begins once a student has mastered word reading skills.
+Fluency is practiced throughout the Word Reading units, but focused fluency instruction begins only after a child has mastered all word reading skills.

 Before fluency instruction has started, this row will be shown as ⬜ Not Started.